Symmetry Breaking and Link Homologies I: The invariant of (framed) links and the Galois symmetry

-Given a family of equivariant cohomology theories $\{ \E_{\SU(r)}, r \geq 1\}$ as above, we call them ISN-type theories if the elementary quasi-equivalences flagged in remark \ref{q-equiv} (called $\mbox{B}$-type maps), and those of \ref{M2a} and \ref{M2b} (called $\mbox{M2a}$ and $\mbox{M2b}$-type maps resp.) induce injective, surjective or null maps on the associated graded complex.
+Given a family of equivariant cohomology theories $\{ \E_{\SU(r)}, r \geq 1\}$ as above, we call them INS-type theories if the elementary quasi-equivalences flagged in remark \ref{q-equiv} (called $\mbox{B}$-type maps), and those of \ref{M2a} and \ref{M2b} (called $\mbox{M2a}$ and $\mbox{M2b}$-type maps resp.) induce injective, null or surjective maps on the associated graded complex.
 For such theories, claims \ref{q-isom} and \ref{q-isom2} show that the quasi-isomorphism type of the bi-complex $\E_{\SU(r)}^s(\Gr_t(\sBC(L)))$ is well defined up to a shift in bi-degree.
-By claim \ref{q-isom2} and remark \ref{regrading}, we see that the shift will depend only on the number of elemantary quasi-equivalences between two braid presentations of the link L that induce null maps on the associated graded complex.
-Below we list how the cohomology theories we consider in \cite{Ki2,Ki3} behave under the $\mbox{B}$, $\mbox{M2a}$ and $\mbox{M2b}$-type elementary quasi-equivalences above. \end{defn}
+By claim \ref{q-isom2} and remark \ref{regrading}, we see that the shift will depend only on the number of elementary quasi-equivalences between two braid presentations of the link L that induce null maps on the associated graded complex.
+Below we list how the cohomology theories considered in \cite{Go, Ki2} are expected to behave under the $\mbox{B}$, $\mbox{M2a}$ and $\mbox{M2b}$-type elementary quasi-equivalences above. \end{defn}

+$\dag$ indicates that we expect the property to hold but we have not shown it to be true.

-Given an ISN-type equivariant cohomology theory, an obvious strategy to construct group valued link invariants from $\sBC(L)$ is to study the spectral sequence that computes the cohomology $\E^\ast_{\SU(r)}(\sBCU(L))$ by virtue of the underlying filtration.
-The $E_2$-term of this spectral sequence is the cohomology of the complex $\E^\ast_{\SU(r)}(\Gr_t(\sBC(L))$, described in example \ref{FiltBC}.
+Given an INS-type equivariant cohomology theory, an obvious strategy to construct group valued link invariants from $\sBC(L)$ is to study the spectral sequence that computes the cohomology $\E^\ast_{\SU(r)}(\sBCU(L))$ by virtue of the filtration.
+The $E_2$-term of this spectral sequence is the cohomology of the complex $\E^\ast_{\SU(r)}(\Gr_t(\sBC(L)))$, described in example \ref{FiltBC}.

-\begin{thm} Assume that $\E_{\SU(r)}$ is a family of ISN-type $\SU(r)$-equivariant cohomology theories.
-Then, given a link $L$ described as a closure of a braid $w$ on $r$-strands as above, one has a spectral sequence converging to $\E^\ast_{\SU(r)}(\sBCU(L))$ and with $E_1$-term given by
+\begin{thm} Assume that $\E_{\SU(r)}$ is a family of INS-type $\SU(r)$-equivariant cohomology theories.
+Then, given a link $L$ described as a closure of a braid $w$ on $r$-strands as above, one has a cohomologically graded spectral sequence converging to $\E^\ast_{\SU(r)}(\sBCU(L))$ and with $E_1$-term given by

 The differential $d_1$ is the canonical simplicial differential induced by the functor described in definition \ref{poset}.
-In addition, the terms $E_q(L)$ are invariants of the link $L$ for all $q \geq 2$. \end{thm}
+In addition, the terms $E_q(L)$ are invariants of the link $L$ for all $q \geq 2$, upto an indeterminacy given by an overall shift in bi-degree. \end{thm}

-Our goal in the followup \cite{Ki2,Ki3} will be to give two examples of ISN-type equivariant cohomology theories.
-The first will be the usual (Borel-equivariant) singular cohomology $\Ho_{\SU(r)}$, and the second will be a version of equivariant K-theory known as Dominant K-theory \cite{Ki}, denoted by $\sideset{^n}{}\K_{\SU(r)}$, and built from level $n$ representations of the loop group of $\SU(r)$.
-We also incorporate twistings on our cohomology theories.
-We will describe the framework to incorporate twisting in \cite{Ki2}.